Homs: Transportation

-Homs has a large railway station, with two Chemins de Fer Syriens operated daily departures to Damascus and Aleppo.
-The nearest airports are Bassel Al-Assad International Airport in Latakia to the west, Damascus International Airport to the south, Aleppo International Airport to the north, and Palmyra Airport in the Syrian Desert to the east.
+Homs has a large railway station, with two Syrian Railways operated daily departures to Damascus and Aleppo.
+The nearest airports are Latakia International Airport to the west, Damascus International Airport to the south, Aleppo International Airport to the north, and Palmyra Airport in the Syrian Desert to the east.

-Hama Street starts at the Old Clock Square in the city center and crosses Homs from south to north, where it continues along the neighbourhood of al-Khaldiyah on to the Karnak station, and turns into the Homs-Hama-Aleppo highway.
+Hama Street starts at the Old Clock Square in the city centre and crosses Homs from south to north, where it continues along the neighbourhood of al-Khaldiyah on to the Karnak station, and turns into the Homs-Hama-Aleppo highway.
 Quwatli Street, named after former president Shukri al-Quwatli, is a short but vital street that connects the Old Clock Square and Quwatli Square in Downtown Homs.
 It branches into several smaller streets on its western end, one of which is al-Dablan Street which is the main commercial block in the city, and the other continues west to connect with the Homs-Tripoli highway.
 On the eastern end, al-Quwatli street continues as al-Hamidiyah Street which crosses the old Christian quarter and continues to the eastern edge of the city.
-The Homs-Damascus highway crosses the city from the south and reaches the city center in Quwatli Square.
+The Homs-Damascus highway crosses the city from the south and reaches the city centre in Quwatli Square.